formatjs/formatjs/website/docs/guides/develop.md

 ### `MISSING_TRANSLATION`

-This gets triggered whenever we try to look up a translated message in `messages` for a given `id` and it's not there, thus falling back to `defaultMessage`.
+This gets triggered whenever we try to look up a translated message in `messages` for a given `id` and it's not there and there is no fallback `defaultMessage` for the given `id`.

 :::caution verbosity
 This error will be triggered very often since it happens for every message that does not have a translation.
 Therefore if you do log it remotely there should be throttling in place.